robstave/angular2-training/session-four/page2.md

 When we build the form, we then bind the inputs to the alread defined form controls.

-Lets redo this  similar to the first form
+Lets redo this  similar to the first form.

 ---